Bouncing Boy

 Bouncing Boy (Charles Foster "Chuck" Taine) is a superhero appearing in American comic books by DC Comics, usually as a member of the Legion of Super-Heroes.
 Born on Earth, Bouncing Boy has the power to inflate like a giant ball and bounce around.
-This combination of invulnerability and velocity makes him a surprisingly useful combatant.
+A combination of invulnerability and velocity makes him a surprisingly useful combatant.
 Born without any powers, he received his abilities from a super-plastic formula he believed was soda.
 Bouncing Boy is known for sharing a long-term romantic relationship with fellow Legionnaire Triplicate Girl, whom he eventually marries.
 In the reboot Legion continuity, he is the Legion's mechanic.

 Bouncing Boy has appeared in various media outside comics, primarily in association with the Legion.
 He is voiced by Michael Cornacchia in Legion of Super Heroes (2006) and Googy Gress in Justice League Unlimited.

 Publication history

 Bouncing Boy first appeared in Action Comics #276 (May 1961), and was created by Jerry Siegel and Jim Mooney.
 His addition to the Legion of Super-Heroes reflected Siegel's interest in comedy and provided a vehicle for humor.